 I have found that embracing my husband’s passion for hunting has worked to my advantage!
 I’m not real fond of full trophy deer heads on the wall, accept for in designated “masculine” areas, but I do love all of the antlers that he has collected over the years.

 At one time, my husband had a large trappers basket packed full of antlers that he either found or had saved from his successful hunts.
 However, once I discovered how much I liked to decorate with them, they slowly started to disappear out of the basket.
-Luckily, he is happy to see them displayed, in fun ways, just as much as I am.
+Luckily, he is happy to see them displayed just as much as I am.

 I wasn’t sure how my husband would feel about a set of his antlers draped with faux pearls but he got kind of a kick out of it …I think.
 He did think that it looked a bit like a torture chair at first until I explained that it was no longer an actual chair but a decorative accent to hold magazines!
 You can see the whole before and after of the chair here.